 The Coordinator's Five-Question Audit

-"In your last lesson, did pupils explain something to a partner or to the class?"
+"In your last lesson, did learners explain something to a partner or to the class?"
 If yes, that is Communication Skills: speaking and listening.
 Ask them to note it in the unit planner under Communication.

-"Did pupils make a choice about how to approach a task, or manage their time to complete something?"
+"Did learners make a choice about how to approach a task, or manage their time to complete something?"
 If yes, that is Self-Management Skills: organisation and self-regulation.
 Zimmerman (2002) describes this as the performance phase of self-regulated learning.

 "Which Thinking Framework operation did the task require?"
 Whatever the answer, that is Thinking Skills.
 Compare maps to critical thinking and evaluating evidence.
 Systems Thinking maps to transfer and seeing interconnections.
 The specific subcategory follows from the operation.